PyMVPA/PyMVPA/doc/source/glossary.rst

     that a classifier has to learn.
 The labels also provide the "true" model value when computing classifier errors.

+  Machine Learning
+    A field of Computer Science that aims at constructing methods, such as classifiers, to integrate available knowledge extracted from existing data.

   MVPA
     This term originally stems from the authors of the Matlab MVPA toolbox, and